Haircuts in China Tips & Mandarin Phrases | That’s Mandarin

 to blow-dry

-💇♀️ If you want to add extra style to your hair and make it straight or curly you can say:
+💇♀️ If you want to add some extra style to your hair whether straight or curly you can say:

 我想把头发烫直。